near-examples/rust-fungible-token/README.md

 Using this contract
 ===================

 This smart contract will get deployed to your NEAR account.
 For this example, please create a new NEAR account.
 Because NEAR allows the ability to upgrade contracts on the same account, initialization functions must be cleared.
-If you'd like to run this example on a NEAR account that has had prior contracts, deployed please use `near-shell`'s command `near delete`, and then recreate it in Wallet.
-To create (or recreate) an account for this example, please follow the directions on [NEAR Wallet](https://wallet.nearprotocol.com).
+If you'd like to run this example on a NEAR account that has had prior contracts deployed, please use the `near-shell` command `near delete`, and then recreate it in Wallet.
+To create (or recreate) an account for this example, please follow the directions on [NEAR Wallet](https://wallet.testnet.nearprotocol.com).

 In the project root, login with `near-shell` by following the instructions after this command:

     near login

-To make this tutorial easier to copy/paste, we're going to set an environment variable for your account name.
-In the below command, replace `MY_ACCOUNT_NAME`:
+To make this tutorial easier to copy/paste, we're going to set an environment variable for your account id.
+In the below command, replace `MY_ACCOUNT_NAME` with the account name you just logged in with, including the `.testnet`:

-    NEAR_ACCOUNT_NAME=MY_ACCOUNT_NAME
+    ID=MY_ACCOUNT_NAME

 You can tell if the environment variable is set correctly if your command line prints the account name after this command:

-    echo $NEAR_ACCOUNT_NAME
+    echo $ID

-First, we'll deploy the compiled contract in this example to your account:
+Now we can deploy the compiled contract in this example to your account:

-    near deploy --wasmFile res/fungible_token.wasm --accountId $NEAR_ACCOUNT_NAME
+    near deploy --wasmFile res/fungible_token.wasm --accountId $ID

 Since this example deals with a fungible token that can have an "escrow" owner, let's go ahead and set up two account names for Alice and Bob.
-These two accounts will be suffixes on your NEAR account name.
-This way it's unlikely that they're already reserved by someone else.
+These two accounts will be sub-accounts of the NEAR account you logged in with.

-    near create_account $NEAR_ACCOUNT_NAME-alice --masterAccount $NEAR_ACCOUNT_NAME
+    near create_account alice.$ID --masterAccount $ID --initialBalance 1
-    near create_account $NEAR_ACCOUNT_NAME-bob --masterAccount $NEAR_ACCOUNT_NAME
+    near create_account bob.$ID --masterAccount $ID --initialBalance 1

 Create a token for an account and give it a total supply:

-    near call $NEAR_ACCOUNT_NAME new '{"owner_id": "'$NEAR_ACCOUNT_NAME'", "total_supply": "1000000000000000"}' --accountId $NEAR_ACCOUNT_NAME
+    near call $ID new '{"owner_id": "'$ID'", "total_supply": "1000000000000000"}' --accountId $ID

 Get total supply:

-    near view $NEAR_ACCOUNT_NAME get_total_supply --accountId $NEAR_ACCOUNT_NAME
+    near view $ID get_total_supply

 Ensure the token balance on Bob's account:

-    near view $NEAR_ACCOUNT_NAME get_balance '{"owner_id": "'$NEAR_ACCOUNT_NAME-bob'"}' --accountId $NEAR_ACCOUNT_NAME
+    near view $ID get_balance '{"owner_id": "'bob.$ID'"}'

 Direct transfer